-The pharmaceutical retail industry: a paradigm shift for growth and compliance driven by data visibility - Express Pharma
+The pharmaceutical retail industry: A paradigm shift for growth and compliance driven by data visibility - Express Pharma

-Vijay Varshney, COO, MEA, Smollan India, penned down his experience on the highly regulated yet fragmented pharmaceutical retail industry where retailers need to take control of their supply chains to ensure accurate tracking and product authenticity
+Vijay Varshney, COO, MEA, Smollan India, delves into the highly regulated yet fragmented dichotomy of the pharma retail industry

 The pharmaceutical retail industry presents a paradox: it is highly regulated yet fragmented.
 This dichotomy arises from the diverse range of stakeholders, each with their own interests and priorities.
 This fragmentation poses challenges for medical and more retailers in complying with regulations, tracking inventory, and preventing counterfeit products from infiltrating the supply chain.